Skiing in Winter Park: Ultimate Guide

 Winter Park generally begins its season in mid-November.
 While the entire mountain may not be open, there will still be plenty of runs open for eager skiers who have been waiting for months to finally get back out there.

-This month sees average temperatures with highs around 40°F and lows dipping to 19°F, so it’s not too cold!
-With an average snowfall of 35″, November sets the scene for the upcoming winter months.
+This month sees average temperatures with highs around 40°F and lows dipping to 19°F, so it’s not too cold.
+With an average snowfall of 35 inches, November sets the stage for the upcoming winter months.
 The trails aren’t overly crowded in November, although Thanksgiving does see a surge in visitors.

 December

 Things only get better in December.
-On average, December sees a substantial 65” of snowfall, transforming the resort into a winter wonderland.
+On average, December sees a substantial 65 inches of snowfall, transforming the resort into a winter wonderland.
 The temperatures cool down even more, with December seeing average highs of 30 °F and average lows of 15 °F.

-As Christmas approaches, there’s generally a huge influx of visitors, making it one of the busiest times of the season.
-However, it’s hard to resist spending Christmas in Winter Park, and there are plenty of trails for all!
+As Christmas approaches, there’s generally a huge influx of visitors, making it one of the busiest times of the year.
+However, it’s hard to resist spending Christmas in Winter Park, and there are plenty of trails for all at this time of year.

 January